 God was in the mood to give a huge sprawling land to his favorite tribe of the surviving Jews after all the ordeal He had put them through.
 However, since He never lets pass a grudge, He made Moses die before he could see the land which God was to gift to his people.
 Once he was dead, God forgot the grudge and buried Moses with his own hands in a grave on a secret mountainside.

 What report these two men brought home after their pleasurable sojourn is, expectedly, a secret.
-After they had collected all the intelligence, Rahab the holy prostitute secretly let them out.
+After they had collected all the intelligence, Rahab the holy prostitute secretly let them out over the wall.
 Anticipating a favorable spy report, Joshua had all the men circumcised as per a sacred covenant God had signed with his great ancestor named Abraham.
 The penile heads, God bless them, were soon healed, and Joshua was ready to attack and destroy the entire population of Jericho as per the standard prescription of the merciful God – kill men, women and children, smash little babies on the ground, tear open pregnant wombs, then destroy cattle and everything else with the edge of the sword.
 In this case, however, the prescription was slightly different.
 The whole lot of people of the above description in Jericho were to be incinerated.
 God loved variety in his sacred plans for genocide of those who worshipped other Gods.